Argonaemo/100-days-of-code/log.md

 **Today Progress**: Finishing some components, read and write data from google cloud firestore with firebase, maybe this like 60% of the progress, idk but hopefully i can finish the project before deadline.

 **Thoughts** : Hope i can finish this before the deadline

+### Day 44: 16 April 2022

+**Today Progress**:  Finishing 70% of the second page of my side project, maybe gonna finish this tomorrow if I put more time into it

+**Thoughts** : This gonna be one of my coolest project